 - it will not attempt to assign, transfer, lease or rent the SiteMinder Software to any third party;

 - it will not attempt to modify or create any derivative work of the SiteMinder Software;

-- it will not reverse assemble, disassemble, reverse engineer or otherwise attempt to derive source code, the underlying ideas, algorithms, structure or organisation of the SiteMinder Software; and
+- it will not reverse assemble, disassemble, reverse engineer or otherwise attempt to access or derive the source code, the underlying ideas, algorithms, structure or organisation of the SiteMinder Software; and

-- it will indemnify and hold SiteMinder harmless from all claims of whatever nature and howsoever arising made by any third party arising from any improper, unlawful or unauthorised use or dealing by the Customer or the End Users with the SiteMinder Software.
+- it will indemnify and hold SiteMinder harmless from all claims, of whatever nature, made by any third party arising from or in connection with any improper, unlawful or unauthorised use of or dealing with the SiteMinder Software, by the Customer.